suned/stateless/README.md

     ...
 ```

-Just like the paramater `A` of `Effect`, The type parameter `A` of `Handler` stands for "Ability".
+Just like the parameter `A` of `Effect`, The type parameter `A` of `Handler` stands for "Ability".
 This is the type of abilities that this `Handler` instance can handle.

 `Handler.__call__` is a decorator that accepts a function that returns a `stateless.Effect` that depends on abilities `A` and `A2`, and returns a new function that returns
 an effect that only depends on ability `A2`.
 In other words, the ability `A` is handled by `Handler` and the decorated function now produces an effect that no longer depends on `A`.